wongsingfo/comp-sys/docs/android/tool.md

 1. TOC
 {:toc}

 A full-fledged IDE like Android Studio is strongly recommended, but here we are not going to use any **heavy** IDE in order to understand how the whole toolchain works.
-[In the past, there was no functionality in Android Studio that was not present in IntelliJ IDEA with the Android plugin installed.
-However, since its inception, Android Studio has grown and has diverged more and more from IntelliJ IDEA, especially recently.](https://stackoverflow.com/questions/30779596/difference-between-android-studio-and-intellij-idea-with-plugins)
+In the past, there was no functionality in Android Studio that was not present in IntelliJ IDEA with the Android plugin installed.
+However, since its inception, Android Studio has grown and has diverged more and more from IntelliJ IDEA, especially recently [[ref](https://stackoverflow.com/questions/30779596/difference-between-android-studio-and-intellij-idea-with-plugins)].

 ## Setup